jakeparcell14/CheckBook/README.md

 # Checkbook
-program that helps a user keep track of their credit card charges and projected bank account balances
+This program helps a user keep track of their credit card charges and will create a projected bank account balance.